Don’t be shy—it’s no Time to be quiet about Security.

 Such a transition is beneficial as CISOs usually don’t need to make their voices heard within the organization.
-Cybersecurity has rapidly been integrated into every workforce’s vocabulary, and now CISOs are more informed and willing to manage current and future cyber risks than they have been in the past.
+Cybersecurity has rapidly been integrated into every workforce’s vocabulary.
+Now, CISOs are more informed and willing to manage current and future cyber risks than they have been in the past.
 There is also a strengthened cybersecurity defense, allowing the modern-day CISOs to progress.

 There are different approaches required for the risk assessment for security to the center stage in any business.
 The guidelines are also not as precise as to whether or how such an assessment should be carried out.
 The problem here is that the scope of the test is integral to the ultimate result.

-To execute a cyber risks assessment effectively, you need to think about the complicated network of overlapping systems and supply chains that are now essentially part of your business.
+To execute a cyber risks assessment effectively, you need to think about the complicated network of overlapping systems and supply chains that are now practically part of your business.

 Traditional risk evaluations continue to be relevant as part of an overall risk management program, and many requirements still include them.
 However, given the changing nature of the cyber environment, there is a dire need for frequent evaluations and more methodologies.
 For this, three critical factors contribute to how the CISOs respond to any such cyber risks:

 The threat and defense relationship is highly disproportional.

-Cybercriminals benefit from organization rapid transitions and operate from home and remote workers’ vulnerability to new COVID-19 themed attacks.
+Cybercriminals benefit from organizations’ rapid transitions and operate from home and remote workers’ vulnerability to new COVID-19 themed attacks.
 Threat actors exploit remote workers’ often weak security.

 Lawmakers Build up the Burden